 |Reference system (frame)

 The service provides differential corrections for real-time code measurements (DGNSS or DGPS) in the virtual reference station (VRS) concept.
 To use this service it is enough to have a simple and relatively inexpensive GNSS receiver allowing only code measurements, which is able to receive real-time DGNSS corrections.
 The service delivers decimetre-level accuracy.
 Correction format RTCM 2.1 and RTCM 2.3.
 The service is typically used in transport, vehicle navigation and in various geographic information systems (e.g. GIS mapping).
 Part of SKPOS_cm service are also 50 hours of files for measurement post-processing in RINEX format (service SKPOS_mm) and SKPOS Online Postprocessing service.

 The service provides differential corrections for real-time phase measurements (RTK) in the virtual reference station (VRS) concept or nereast reference station concept.
-To use this service a dual-frequency GNSS receiver is necessary, which is able to process RTK corrections in one of RTCM 2.3, RTCM 3.1, RTCM 3.2, CMRx, CMR+ formats.
+To use this service a dual-frequency GNSS receiver is necessary, which is able to process RTK corrections in one of RTCM 2.3, RTCM 3.1, RTCM 3.4, CMRx, CMR+ formats.
 The service delivers 2 – 4 cm-level accuracy.
 The service can be used in geodesy, in precise agriculture or in mechanisms guiding.
 Part of SKPOS_cm service are also 50 hours of files for measurement post-processing in RINEX format (service SKPOS_mm) and SKPOS Online Postprocessing service.

 The service makes possible access to data for phase and code measurement post-processing in the virtual reference station (VRS) concept or from the SKPOSstation.
 Data are accessible to users for an entered time interval in RINEX 2.11 or RINEX 3.02 standard formats through SKPOS data-shop after registration via the SKPOS portal.